 The Narrows is closed by the national park service for bottom-down hikers when the water flow rate is over 150 cubic feet per second (CFS), or during spring snowmelt.
 But a water flow that is comfortable and manageable for kids or beginners is typically around 50 CFS.
 Flow rate is measured by “CFS” or Cubic Feet per Second.
 A cubic foot of water is about the size of a basketball.
 So, if the river is at 50 CFS, about 50 basketballs of water are passing you every second.
 Find more details here.

 Dark green water = deep water

-Also, use your hiking stick to check the depth before going forward.
+Your hiking stick or pole (essential) can be used to check the depth before going forward.